cabify-backend-bootcamp/exercices/README.md

 For each exercise we are going to create a merge request into master to do that we need first to create a new branch from master.
 If you want to break each exercise into multiple parts it is still okay.

-* before creating a new branch make sure you have commit your work.
+**NOTE: Before creating a new branch make sure you have commit your previous work.**

 1. `git checkout master`
 1. `git pull`
 1. `git checkout -b name.lastname/describe-what-you-are-doing`